sdavidsson90/blogdown_ssd90/content/english/about.md

 title: About
 ---

+This is a test............ (if someone thinks about this - i'm testing)

 **Who am I?**

 I'm a data analyst with a background in social science.
 I'm especially interested in using data science to support decision-making in the public sector.

 **What is this?**